 The Corporate Governance Committee evaluates all director candidates in accordance with the director membership criteria described in the Governance Policies.
-The Corporate Governance Committee evaluates any candidate's qualifications to serve as a member of the Board based on a variety of personal factors such as gender, ethnicity, race, age and professional experiences, including those related to business, industry, areas of expertise, diversity/inclusion, community or civic affairs, international background, the number of other directorships held, (including for both for-profit and non-profit organizations) and leadership capabilities, along with any other skills or experience which would be of assistance to management in operating the Company's business.
+The Corporate Governance Committee evaluates any candidate's qualifications to serve as a member of the Board based on a variety of personal factors such as gender, ethnicity, race, age and professional experiences, including those related to business, industry, areas of expertise, diversity/ inclusion, community or civic affairs, international background, the number of other directorships held, for (including both for-profit and non-profit organizations) and leadership capabilities, along with any other skills or experience which would be of assistance to management in operating Company's business.
 The pool of director candidates shall include women and racially/ethnically diverse candidates.

 When considering a director standing for re-election as a nominee, in addition to the attributes described above, the Corporate Governance Committee considers that individual's past contribution and future commitment to the Company.
 The Corporate Governance Committee evaluates the totality of the merits of each prospective nominee that it considers and does not restrict itself by establishing minimum qualifications or attributes.

-After evaluating any potential director nominees, the Corporate Governance Committee makes a recommendation to the full Board, and the Board
+After evaluating any potential director nominees, the Governance Committee makes Corporate recommendation to the full Board, and the Board determines the nominees.
+The evaluation process of prospective director nominees is the same for all nominees, regardless of the source from which the nominee was first identified.